Lisa V. Martin

 Columbia, SC 29208

 Lisa Martin is an Assistant Professor at the University of South Carolina School of Law.
-She specializes in legal issues relating to gender-based violence, the rights of adolescents, and the regulation of the family.
+She specializes in legal issues relating to gender-based violence, the rights of adolescents, and access to justice.
 Her scholarship draws from her experiences advocating for adults and adolescents who have been subjected to dating and domestic abuse, sexual assault, and stalking, and working with families living in poverty.

 - Domestic Violence Clinic